United States Fuel Company

 August 18, 1997

-U. S. Fuel sold the patented land and coal leases to Hiawatha Mines Complex to ANR Company, Inc. (the former Arava Natural Resources), on June 20, 1997, and on June 30, 1997 ANR sold the same properties, permits and leases to Hiawatha Coal Company, which had registered to do business in Utah on the same day.
+U. S. Fuel sold the patented land and coal leases to the Hiawatha Mines Complex to ANR Company, Inc. (the former Arava Natural Resources), on June 20, 1997, and on June 30, 1997 ANR sold the same properties, permits and leases to Hiawatha Coal Company, which had registered to do business in Utah on the same day.
 The official transfer from U. S. Fuel to ANR, Inc., then from ANR to Hiawatha Coal took place on August 18, 1997.
 (Documents on file with Utah Division of Oil, Gas and Mining)

 December 12, 1997

-The permits for the Hiawatha Mines Complex was transferred from the U.S. Fuel company, to Hiawatha Coal company on December 12, 1997.
+The permits for the Hiawatha Mines Complex were transferred from the U.S. Fuel company, to Hiawatha Coal company on December 12, 1997.
 Hiawatha Coal company intended to reopen King No. 5 and King No. 6 by December 1999.
 (Documents on file with Utah Division of Oil, Gas and Mining)

 Hiawatha Coal company was affiliated with ANR Co., Inc., and Co-Op Mining, which later became C. W. Mining, which in-turn went into bankruptcy in 2009.
 By November 2008, the offices of the Hiawatha Coal company were co-located with those of ANR Co., Inc. at the Bear Canyon mine.